hughobrien/psu-constitution/README.md

 10. At least five days’ notice of a referendum shall be given.
 The referendum wording is to be posted at least five days before the referendum.
 A referendum shall be held not less than two and not more than four teaching weeks after it has been called.
 All referenda will be carried out by electronic voting.
 The union shall advertise the upcoming referendum.
 Referenda shall be restricted to one per topic per academic year.

-11. President and Vice-President Elections take place no later than Week 5 in Second Semester of the academic year.
+11. President and Vice-President Elections take place no later than Week 5 in Semester 2 of the academic year.

 12. The Election of the Executive and Council takes place at AGM no later than Week 6 of Semester 1 of the Academic Year.